Belle Forest Dental is proud to practice metal free dentistry to provide the best care and healthiest treatment options for you.

 These thin, durable covers are applied to the front of your teeth to address gaps, discoloration, and cracks in your smile.
 We will consult and work with you to find out what your main concerns are and provide you with the smile you desire and gives you the best results.
 We outline your goals and develop a customized plan to meet your specific needs.
 We will then provide you with a prototype of your newly designed teeth on the same day as your preparation appointment.
 While you adjust to your new smile, our artistic dental ceramicist will design your final porcelain veneers.
 Once they are completed, we will fuse the porcelain veneers to the front of your teeth by a process known as bonding.
 You will visit us for a post-operative check-up to ensure you are completely satisfied with your new smile.

-These permanent tooth root replacements are inserted precisely in the bone before a crown is attached to the artificial root.
-Dental implants are often the ideal way to restore your missing teeth.
-How it works is a titanium post fuses with the jawbone to form a replacement tooth root.
-The tooth implant is then topped with a dental crown to restore the patient’s smile to be natural-looking and stable to breakdown any food.
+Ideally, implants are the best option for replacing missing teeth.
+A titanium post fuses with the jawbone to form a replacement tooth root.
+The tooth implant is then topped with a dental crown to restore your smile to be natural-looking and stable to break down any food.
 It also helps prevent gum disease and bone loss around the new implant.
 Implant dentistry has a high success rate and is one of the best options for rebuilding your smile.
 However, if you are not a candidate for implant dentistry, we can provide you with other options for replacing missing teeth.
 In addition to tooth implant crowns, two alternative tooth replacement solutions are dental bridges and removable appliances.

 We use fixed porcelain dental bridges to fill in gaps in your smile caused by a lost tooth.
 In just a couple of visits, a single porcelain tooth is attached to one or both sides of the gap, restoring your smile to its natural state.
 Dental hygiene is very important to keep bridges healthy and strong.
 Patients must take care to brush and floss under and around the restoration to prevent decay and plaque from forming under the bridge.